mattermost/docs/source/process/marketing-guidelines.rst

  12. **Now, relax**.
 If you are in the wrong frame of mind you will either get writer's block or your writing will be stiff and unnatural.
 Take your time.
 Remove any distractions.
 Keep things simple.

-Twitter Guidelines
+Guidelines for Twitter accounts
 ==============================================================

 Composing Tweets:

 1. **Avoid acronyms** - Avoid acronyms when possible.
-For example, say "pull request" instead of PR", since only a subset of Tweet readers will be active GitHub users.
+For example, say "pull request" instead of "PR", since only a subset of tweet readers are active GitHub users.
 2. **Use the active voice** - Avoid "has", "was", "have been" when possible.
 For example, instead of "Hackfest has started!" say "Hackfest starts now!"
-3. **Include no more than one link"** - Include no more than one link per tweet, and place it close to the end of the tweet.
+3. **Include at most one link"** - To provide a clear call to action include at most one link per tweet, and place it close to the end of the tweet.